todc/todc-bootstrap/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://github.com/todc/todc-bootstrap/blob/master/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
+Please first read the [issue guidelines](https://github.com/todc/todc-bootstrap/blob/master/.github/CONTRIBUTING.md#using-the-issue-tracker) and search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/todc/todc-bootstrap/issues/new).

-Note that **feature requests must target [TODC Bootstrap v4](https://github.com/todc/todc-bootstrap/tree/v4-dev/),** because TODC Bootstrap v3 is now in maintenance mode and is closed off to new features.
-This is so that we can focus our efforts on TODC Bootstrap v4.

 ## Documentation